EPA: New pollution limits proposed for US coal, gas power plants reflect ‘urgency’ of climate crisis

 The EPA rule would not mandate use of equipment to capture and store carbon emissions — a technology that is expensive and still being developed.
 Instead, the agency would set caps on carbon dioxide pollution that plant operators would have to meet.
 Some natural gas plants could start blending gas with another fuel source such as hydrogen, which does not emit carbon, although specific actions would be left to the industry.

-Still, the regulation is expected to lead to greater use of carbon capture equipment, a technology that the EPA said has been “adequately demonstrated” to control pollution.
+Still, the regulation is expected to lead to greater use of carbon capture equipment, a technology that EPA said has been “adequately demonstrated” to control pollution.
+Only a handful of projects are operating in the country despite years of research.

 Jessie Stolark, executive director the Carbon Capture Coalition, said the proposed rules “elevate the role of carbon capture by naming it as one of the available technologies for reaching emissions standards.”
 Even with aggressive growth of renewables over the next decade, fossil fuels, especially natural gas, “will be in the domestic energy mix for decades,” said Stolark, whose coalition includes industry, labor and environmental groups.